 The following essays are written by the author of this blog.

 Cree Notions of Manhood is a short anecdote concerning the birth of children and traditional notions of manhood.
-It was published on February 25, 2016.
+It was told to me by George Quachegan of Moose Factory and was published on February 25, 2016.

 Nôhtâwînân is a history of the Our Father‘s translation into Cree.
 It was published on May 25, 2015.